PiSaucer/ASUJava/docs/01.GettingStarted/GettingStarted1/readme.md

 # Java Project: GettingStarted1

-**Description** Some simple java exercises for getting accustomed to the Netbeans interface and simple java code.
+**Description:** Some simple java exercises for getting accustomed to the Netbeans interface and simple java code.

 **Create** a new Netbeans Project, name it **GettingStarted1**